TheDevConnor/NexaLang/README.md

 My name is Sabian aka Sabe or sup0088.
 I am 14 and I have been coding for 4 years.
 I started back in summer of 2020 when I broke my ps4 and I had an old laptop that I accidentally installed a couple viruses on.
-When my dad showed me this program called Small Basic and I fell in love with it instantly I made very basic text based games but I was doing it for days.
+When my dad showed me this program called Small Basic I fell in love with it instantly I made very basic text based games but I was doing it for days.
 But at some point I wanted to release my games but I figured out that small basic doesn't have a very good sharing network so I had to go hunting.
 I went through a lot of programming language and I found out that I wasn't a fan of using engines like Godot and Unity so I started doing more with programming languages.
 You may ask do I regret doing more with programming language?
 Would I ever go back.
 Well the answer is no. I have learned a lot than when I was using game engines and programming